mbqwertyaaa/gstp/README.md

   Note: No raw files are available on this repo, only compiled models and vmf templates for mapping.
   [Workshop link](https://steamcommunity.com/sharedfiles/filedetails/?id=2370393604)

+### Branches:
+The repo is branched when updates are made that are not going to be published to the workshop.
+When a branch is closed, that version is pushed to the workshop.

 Filepaths
 > source .vmf
 > > common/propsource/gstp/